karaoc/dayz.test/Server-settings.md

 Bool.
 If enabled, will make the whole map available in invite list, instead only nearby players.

 ### "TerritorySize"
-Float. the radius of a territory in meters.
+Float. the radius of territory in meters.

 ### "MaxMembersInTerritory"
-Integrer.
-The max amounnt of members allowed per territories.
+Integer.
+The max amount of members allowed per territories.
 If <= 0, unlimited territory size.

+### "MaxTerritoryPerPlayer"
+Integer.
+The max amount of territories allowed per player.
+If <= 0, unlimited territory allowed.